vext01/passout/README.md

 name to indicate groups.
 E.g. a password called `mail__gmail` will put a `gmail` password into a `mail` sub-menu.
 Groups can be nested arbitrarily deep.

-If someone knows how to integrate with gdm/kdm, please send a pull request.

 ## Tests